 What is a Furnace Humidifier?

 A furnace humidifier, also known as a whole home humidifier, is a specialized device that regulates and maintains optimal humidity levels throughout your house.
-Unlike standalone humidifiers that are limited to a single room, a furnace humidifier is integrated into your HVAC system.
+Unlike standalone humidifiers that can only add moisture to a single room, a furnace humidifier has a large coverage area because it is integrated into your HVAC system.
 It works by evenly distributing moisture into the air that is circulated throughout your home, ensuring consistent humidity levels in every room.

 Types of Furnace Humidifiers